ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Companies that use the full cost method of accounting for oil and natural gas exploration and development activities are required to perform a ceiling test calculation each quarter.
 The full cost ceiling test is an impairment test prescribed by SEC Regulation S-X Rule 4-10.
 The ceiling test is performed quarterly, on a country-by-country basis, utilizing the average of prices in effect on the first day of the month for the preceding twelve month period.
 The cost center ceiling is defined as the sum of (a) estimated future net revenues, discounted at 10% per annum, from proved reserves, (b) the cost of properties not being amortized, if any, and (c) the lower of cost or market value of unproved properties included in the cost being amortized.
 If such capitalized costs exceed the ceiling, the Company will record a write-down to the extent of such excess as a non-cash charge to earnings.
 Any such write-down will reduce earnings in the period of occurrence and results in a lower depreciation, depletion and amortization rate in future periods.
 A write-down may not be reversed in future periods even though higher oil and natural gas prices may subsequently increase the ceiling.

 The Company capitalizes exploratory well costs into oil and gas properties until a determination is made that the well has either found proved reserves or is impaired.
 If proved reserves are found, the capitalized exploratory well costs are reclassified to proved properties.
 The well costs are charged to expense if the exploratory well is determined to be impaired.
-The Company has drilled two well bores and is currently evaluating such wells for proved reserves.
-Accordingly such costs are included as suspended well costs at September 30, 2019 and it is expected that a final analysis will be completed in the next twelve months at which time the costs will be transferred to the full cost pool.
+The Company is currently evaluating one well for proved reserves and remain pending the outcome of exploration activities involving the drilling of the Tau No. 2 well (twin well).
+Accordingly, this costs is included as suspended well costs at September 30, 2020 and it is expected that a final analysis will be completed in the next twelve months at which time the costs will be transferred to the full cost pool upon final evaluation.

 (g) Asset Retirement Obligations

 The Company’s asset retirement obligations will represent the present value of the estimated future costs associated with plugging and abandoning oil and natural gas wells, removing production equipment and facilities and restoring the seabed in accordance with the terms of oil and gas leases and applicable state and federal laws.
 Determining asset retirement obligations requires estimates of the costs of plugging and abandoning oil and natural gas wells, removing production equipment and facilities and restoring the sea bed as well as estimates of the economic lives of the oil and gas wells and future inflation rates.
 The resulting estimate of future cash outflows will be discounted using a credit-adjusted risk-free interest rate that corresponds with the timing of the cash outflows.
 Cost estimates will consider historical experience, third party estimates, the requirements of oil and natural gas leases and applicable local, state and federal laws, but do not consider estimated salvage values.
 Asset retirement obligations will be recognized when the wells drilled reach total depth or when the production equipment and facilities are installed or acquired with an associated increase in proved oil and gas property costs.
 Asset retirement obligations will be accreted each period through depreciation, depletion and amortization to their expected settlement values with any difference between the actual cost of settling the asset retirement obligations and recorded amount being recognized as an adjustment to proved oil and gas property costs.
 Cash paid to settle asset retirement obligations will be included in net cash provided by operating activities from continuing operations in the statements of cash flows.
 On a quarterly basis, when indicators suggest there have been material changes in the estimates underlying the obligation, the Company reassesses its asset retirement obligations to determine whether any revisions to the obligations are necessary.
 At least annually, the Company will assess all of its asset retirement obligations to determine whether any revisions to the obligations are necessary.
 Future revisions could occur due to changes in estimated costs or well economic lives, or if federal or state regulators enact new requirements regarding plugging and abandoning oil and natural gas wells.
-The Company has drilled two well bores and is currently evaluating these wells.
-The two wellbores drilled in 2018 and 2019, were both plugged and therefore the costs related to the asset retirement obligation were incurred.
-Such costs were recognized as capitalized oil and gas costs.
-The asset retirement obligation was completely extinguished in that if the well proves not to be commercially viable, there is no further cost needed to remediate the site.
+The Company drilled two well bores in 2018 and 2019 and these wellbores were both plugged with no further future cost required and as such, the asset retirement obligation was completely extinguished.

 (h) Property and Equipment